lolitaframework/framework/README.md

 Development team
 ----------------
 The framework was created by [Guriev Eugen](mailto:gurievcreative), who continues to lead the development.
-I want to say thanks for the help in the development: [Shebela Vitaliy](https://github.com/vitalik1921).

 Contributing
 ------------